Guiseley: Economy

 Crompton Parkinson was a major employer until its factory closed in 2004.
 The town was the home of Silver Cross, a pram manufacturer, whose factory was operational from 1936 to 2002.

 The town is known for Harry Ramsden, whose fish and chip shop traded from a small shed next to the tram terminus at White Cross.
 In 1930 he opened "the world's biggest fish and chip shop".
 The original restaurant was closed in December 2011.
 The Wetherby Whaler group purchased the site and planned a £500,000 refurbishment to open during the summer of 2012.
-The new Wetherby Whaler restaurant opened on 22 May 2012.

-Amenities

 Guiseley has two retail parks: Guiseley Retail Park in the centre of town, and Westside Retail Park between Guiseley and Yeadon.
 The town has a Morrisons supermarket, charity shops and beauty stores on Otley Road, as well as many pubs, bars, takeaways and restaurants located around the town and a leisure centre with a swimming pool and gym on The Green.

 Many of the retail outlets in the town have been established on the converted sites of old factories or mills.
-Recently, an increasing number of stores of well-known leading brands such as Argos, TK Maxx, Marks & Spencer (food), Asda Living, Aldi, Currys, Costa Coffee, Next and Sports Direct have been opened in the area.
-McDonald's, KFC and Subway all have stores in the town.
+Recently, an increasing number of well-known leading brands have stores in the town.